FoofooTheGuy/VidInjector9000/VidInjector9002/README.md

 To remedy this, you can use [lumalocaleswitcher](https://github.com/Possum/LumaLocaleSwitcher/releases/latest).

-Building
+Compiling
 --
 1. Download xtd from [gammasoft71](https://github.com/gammasoft71/xtd) or [my fork](https://github.com/FoofooTheGuy/xtd)
 2. Run the install script that corresponds to your operating system
 3. run the command `xtdc build -r` in the directory of Vidinjector9002's cmakelists.txt
 4. ???
-5. profit
+5. profit!!

 Translation
 --
 - Put a translation text file and an m.bmp in Vidinjector9000Resources/language/\<language>
 (the M in the image stands for Multi, so consider that when translating!)
 - The folder name is recommended to be in ASCII format to avoid issues, but it might actually work so... who knows?
-- the `language` string in line 1 of the file should be the name of the language in that language, not the word "English" translated
+- the `language` string value in the file should be the name of the language in such language, not the word "English" translated

 **Thank you to the following for the work in translating:**